laminate flooring fitting cost

 Fitting Laminate Flooring — Pro Tips

-• When measuring the room to determine how much flooring is required, you should add 10% of the total amount required to allow for wastage.
+- When measuring the room to determine how much flooring is required, add 10% of the required amount to allow for wastage.
 You’ll also need to check the level of the floor to ensure a flat and even finish.

 Craig Phillips from the Home Channel demonstrates how to lay your laminate flooring in the video below: